mainz1011/Logs-Analysis/README.md

 ### 2. Run `\d articles`, `\d authors`, `\d log`, respectively.
 Each command responds with the columns and their types of each table.
 ### 3. Run `select * from articles;`, `select * from authors;`, `select count(*) from log;`, respectively, to furthur explore the data.
 ### 4. Enter `\q` to exit from data exploration.

+## Create views for the database
+### 1. Create view top_articles_view to reduce the complexity of creating queries for the first two question.
+### 2. Create view error_log_view to reduce the complexity of creating a query for the third question.

 ## Run Python file and get the results
 ### 1. Place logs_analysis.py inside the folder "vagrant".